ag9920/go-retry/README.md

 ```
 baseDuration := 10*time.Millisecond
-err := goretry.Do(ctx, GetData(), goretry.WithStrategy(StrategyFibonacci, baseDuration))
+err := goretry.Do(ctx, GetData(), goretry.WithBackOffStrategy(StrategyFibonacci, baseDuration))
 ```

-If all provided strategies can't satisfy your needs, you could also specify your own implementation and use `WithCustomStrategy`
+If all provided strategies can't satisfy your needs, you could also specify your own implementation and use `WithCustomBackOffStrategy`

 ```

-err := goretry.Do(ctx, GetData(), goretry.WithCustomStrategy(
+err := goretry.Do(ctx, GetData(), goretry.WithCustomBackOffStrategy(
     func(times int) time.Duration {
 		if times > 1 {
             return 50*time.Millisecond